Franklin Pierce: Transition and train crash

 Pierce began his presidency in mourning.
 Weeks after his election, on January 6, 1853, he and his family were traveling from Boston by train when their car derailed and rolled down an embankment near Andover, Massachusetts.
 Both Franklin and Jane Pierce survived, but their only remaining son, 11-year-old Benjamin, was crushed to death in the wreckage, his body nearly decapitated.
 Pierce was not able to hide the sight from his wife.
 They both suffered severe depression afterward, which likely affected his performance as president.
 Jane Pierce wondered whether the incident was divine punishment for her husband's pursuit and acceptance of high office.
 She wrote a lengthy letter of apology to "Benny" for her failings as a mother.
 She avoided social functions for much of her first two years as First Lady, making her public debut in that role to great sympathy at the annual public reception held at the White House on New Year's Day 1855.

 When Franklin Pierce departed New Hampshire for the inauguration, Jane chose not to accompany him.
-Pierce, then the youngest man to be elected president, chose to affirm his oath of office on a law book rather than on a Bible, as all his predecessors except John Quincy Adams, who swore on a book of law, had done.
+Pierce, then the youngest man to be elected president, chose to affirm his oath of office on a Bible, as all his predecessors except John Quincy Adams, who swore on a book of law, had done.
 He was the first president to deliver his inaugural address from memory.
 In it, he hailed an era of peace and prosperity at home and urged a vigorous assertion of U.S. interests in its foreign relations, including the "eminently important" acquisition of new territories.
 "The policy of my Administration", he said, "will not be deterred by any timid forebodings of evil from expansion."
 Avoiding the word "slavery", he emphasized his desire to put the "important subject" to rest and maintain a peaceful union.
-He alluded to his own personal tragedy, telling the crowd, "You have summoned me in my weakness, you must sustain me by your strength."
+He alluded to his own personal tragedy, telling the crowd, "You have summoned me in my weakness.
+You must sustain me by your strength."